 For Your Comfort and Safety

-- Dock space and most campsites are established on a first-come, first-served basis.
+- Dock space is established on a first-come, first-served basis.
 Overnight docking and day docking passes expire at 11 am and 7 pm, respectively.
 Arriving 30 minutes before these times and chatting with boaters is a good strategy to get dock space on your island of choice.

-- Yellow lines on docks are spaces reserved for park and emergency vehicles.
+- Yellow lines on docks are spaces reserved for park and emergency vessels.

 - Garbage and recycling service and generator use is available on limited islands.
 Visitors who want a more natural park experience can enjoy generator-free islands that have a pack-in, pack-out policy in place.
 Identify these islands on our facilities and services page.